Stability of overshoots of Markov additive processes: Équations amicales invers es for MAPs

 which is impossible. \end{proof}

-We can also use the équations amicales inversés to express our assumptions from Section \ref{sec: stability} on the ascending ladder height process $(H^+,J^+)$ needed for ergodicity.
-That is, we can verify the conditions on the smoothness of the L\'evy system required in Proposition \ref{prop: aperiod} and the moment assumptions on the underlying L\'evy processes and the transitional jumps required in Theorem \ref{theo: exp ergodicity} for exponential or polynomial ergodicity of overshoots, in terms of related conditions on the parent MAP $(\xi,J)$.
+Let us now use the équations amicales inversés to express our assumptions from Section \ref{sec: stability} on the ascending ladder height process $(H^+,J^+)$ that were needed for ergodicity in terms of conditions on $(\xi,J)$.
+More precisely, we verify the conditions on the smoothness of the L\'evy system required in Proposition \ref{prop: aperiod} and the moment assumptions on the underlying L\'evy processes and the transitional jumps required in Theorem \ref{theo: exp ergodicity} for exponential or polynomial ergodicity of overshoots, in terms of related conditions on the parent MAP $(\xi,J)$.

-\begin{lemma} \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item If there exists $i \in \Theta$ and $0\leq a <b \leq \infty$ such that $\mathrm{Leb}\vert_{(a,b)} \ll \Pi_i\vert_{(a,b)}$, then also $\mathrm{Leb}\vert_{(a,b)} \ll \Pi^+_i\vert_{(a,b)}$. \item If there exists $i,j \in \Theta$ with $i \neq j$ and $0\leq a < b \leq \infty$ such that $\mathrm{Leb}\vert_{(a,b)} \ll q_{i,j} F_{i,j}\vert_{(a,b)},$ then also $\mathrm{Leb}\vert_{(a,b)} \ll q^+_{i,j}F^+_{i,j}\vert_{(a,b)}$. \item For fixed $i \in \Theta$, $\E[\exp(\lambda H_1{}^{+,(i)})] < \infty$ if
+\begin{lemma} \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item If there exists $i \in [n]$ and $0\leq a <b \leq \infty$ such that $\mathrm{Leb}\vert_{(a,b)} \ll \Pi_i\vert_{(a,b)}$, then also $\mathrm{Leb}\vert_{(a,b)} \ll \Pi^+_i\vert_{(a,b)}$. \item If there exists $i,j \in [n]$ with $i \neq j$ and $0\leq a < b \leq \infty$ such that $\mathrm{Leb}\vert_{(a,b)} \ll q_{i,j} F_{i,j}\vert_{(a,b)},$ then also $\mathrm{Leb}\vert_{(a,b)} \ll q^+_{i,j}F^+_{i,j}\vert_{(a,b)}$. \item For fixed $i \in [n]$, $\E[\exp(\lambda H_1{}^{+,(i)})] < \infty$ if

-\item For fixed $i,j \in \Theta$ such that $q^+_{j,i} \neq 0$ and $\lambda > 0$, $\E[\exp(\lambda \Delta^+_{j,i})] < \infty$ if \eqref{eq: exp suff1} holds. \item If $\lim_{t \to \infty} \xi_t = \infty$ a.s., then for $\lambda > 0$ and $i \in \Theta$, $\E[ (H_1^{+,(i)})^\lambda] < \infty$ if
+\item For fixed $i,j \in [n]$ such that $q^+_{j,i} \neq 0$ and $\lambda > 0$, $\E[\exp(\lambda \Delta^+_{j,i})] < \infty$ if \eqref{eq: exp suff1} holds. \item If $\lim_{t \to \infty} \xi_t = \infty$ a.s., then for $\lambda > 0$ and $i \in [n]$, $\E[ (H_1^{+,(i)})^\lambda] < \infty$ if

-and for $i,j \in \Theta$ such that $q^+_{i,j} \neq 0$, $\E[(\Delta^+_{i,j})^\lambda] < \infty$ if \end{enumerate} \end{lemma} \begin{proof}\quad \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item Let $B \subset (a,b)$ be a Borel set s.t.\ $\mathrm{Leb}(B) > 0$.
+and for $i,j \in [n]$ such that $q^+_{i,j} \neq 0$, $\E[(\Delta^+_{i,j})^\lambda] < \infty$ if \end{enumerate} \end{lemma} \begin{proof}\quad \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item Let $B \subset (a,b)$ be a Borel set s.t.\ $\mathrm{Leb}(B) > 0$.
 We may assume that $ \sup B < b$ and hence $B + z \subset (a,b)$ for all $z \in (0,b-\sup B)$.
 By translation invariance of the Lebesgue measure, we have $\mathrm{Leb}(B + z) > 0$ and therefore by assumption $\Pi_i(B+z) > 0$ for all $z \in (0,b-\sup B)$.
 From \eqref{eq: vigon inverse1} it follows